-In the normal course of our operations, we may from time to evaluate additional share or debt issuances given prevailing market conditions and capital management strategies, including for our operating subsidiaries and joint ventures.
-In addition, we enter into agreements with financial institutions to obtain letter of credit facilities for the benefit of our operating subsidiaries in their reinsurance and insurance business.
+We monitor our capital adequacy on a regular basis and seek to adjust our capital according to the needs of our business.
+In particular, we require capital sufficient to meet or exceed the capital adequacy ratios established by rating agencies for maintenance of appropriate financial strength ratings, the capital adequacy tests performed by regulatory authorities and the capital requirements under our credit facilities.
+We may seek to raise additional capital or return capital to our shareholders through common share repurchases and cash dividends (or a combination of such methods).
+In the normal course of our operations, we may from time to time evaluate additional share or debt issuances given prevailing market conditions and capital management strategies, including for our operating subsidiaries and joint ventures.
+In addition, as noted above, we enter into agreements with financial institutions to obtain letter of credit facilities for the benefit of our operating subsidiaries in their reinsurance and insurance business.

-Our total shareholders' equity attributable to RenaissanceRe and debt is as follows:
+Our total shareholders' equity attributable to RenaissanceRe and debt as of December 31, 2019 and December 31, 2018 was as follows:

-At De ecember 31, 2018 At Dece At December 31, 2017 Change (in thousands) Common shareholders' equity \$ 4,395,080 \$ 3,991,375 \$ 403,705 Preference shares 650,000 400,000 250,000 Total shareholders' equity attributable to RenaissanceRe 5,045,080 4,391,375 653,705 3.450% Senior Notes due 2027 295,797 295,303 494 3.700% Senior Notes due 2025 297,688 297,318 370 5.750% Senior Notes due 2020 249,602 249,272 330 4.750% Senior Notes due 2025 (DaVinciRe) (1) 148,040 147,730 310 RenaissanceRe revolving credit facility - unborrowed 500,000 250,000 250,000 Total debt 1,491,127 1,239,623 251,504 Total shareholders' equity attributable to RenaissanceRe and debt \$ 6,536,207 \$ 5,630,998 \$ 905,209
+At D ecember 31, 2019 At Dec ember 31, 2018 Change (in thousands) Common shareholders' equity \$ 5,321,367 \$ 4,395,080 \$ 926,287 Preference shares 650,000 650,000 Total shareholders' equity attributable to RenaissanceRe 5,971,367 5,045,080 926,287 3.600% Senior Notes due 2029 391,475 391,475 3.450% Senior Notes due 2027 296,292 295,797 495 3.700% Senior Notes due 2025 298,057 297,688 369 5.750% Senior Notes due 2020 249,931 249,602 329 4.750% Senior Notes due 2025 (DaVinciRe) (1) 148,350 148,040 310 Total debt 1,384,105 991,127 392,978 Total shareholders' equity attributable to RenaissanceRe and debt \$ 7,355,472 \$ 6,036,207 \$ 1,319,265

 (1) RenaissanceRe owns a noncontrolling economic interest in its joint venture DaVinciRe.
 Because RenaissanceRe controls a majority of DaVinciRe's outstanding voting rights, the consolidated financial statements of DaVinciRe are included in the consolidated financial statements of RenaissanceRe.
-However, RenaissanceRe does not guarantee or provide credit support for DaVinciRe and RenaissanceRe's financial exposure to DaVinciRe is limited to its investment in DaVinciRe's shares and counterparty credit risk arising from reinsurance transactions.
+However, RenaissanceRe does not guarantee or provide credit support for

+DaVinciRe and RenaissanceRe's financial exposure to DaVinciRe is limited to its investment in DaVinciRe's shares and counterparty credit risk arising from reinsurance transactions.

-During 2018, our total shareholders' equity attributable to RenaissanceRe and debt increased by \$905.2 million, to \$6.5 billion.
+During 2019, our total shareholders' equity attributable to RenaissanceRe and debt increased by \$1.3 billion, to \$7.4 billion.

-Our shareholders' equity attributable to RenaissanceRe increased \$653.7 million during 2018 principally as a result of:
+Our shareholders' equity attributable to RenaissanceRe increased \$926.3 million during 2019 principally as a result of:

-- our comprehensive income attributable to RenaissanceRe of \$225.7 million; - raising \$250.0 million from the issuance of 10,000,000 Depositary Shares (each representing a 1/1,000th interest in a share of our 5.750% Series F Preference Shares); - raising \$250.0 million from the issuance of 1,947,496 of our common shares in connection with the State Farm Stock Purchase; and partially offset by - \$52.8 million and \$30.1 million of dividends on our common and preference shares, respectively.
+- our comprehensive income attributable to RenaissanceRe of \$748.3 million; - the issuance of 1,739,071 of our common shares to Tokio in connection with the acquisition of TMR; and partially offset by - \$59.4 million and \$36.8 million of dividends on our common and preference shares, respectively.